bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### `*_aslcontext.tsv`
 The `*_aslcontext.tsv` lists the volume_type for each volume in a single column, in the `*_asl.nii[.gz]`, corresponding to the volume_types specified in the table below, based on DICOM Tag (0018,9257) `ASL Context`.
-Note that the volume_types `control` and  `label` within BIDS do not discriminate between types of labeling, but only serve to specify the magnetization state of the blood and thus the ASL subtraction order.
+Note that the volume_types `control` and  `label` within BIDS only serve to specify the magnetization state of the blood and thus the ASL subtraction order.

 | **volume_type** | **Definition**                                                                                                                                                                         |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|